-- 1) In the application for certification for 2017, Contractor reported baseline measurements from plan year 2015 on the measures listed in 3.01(2)(a) of this Attachment, based either on self-reported identity or on proxy identification on its Enrollees.
+- 1) Contractor reported baseline measurements from plan years 2015 and 2016 on the measures listed in the Measurement Specifications document, based either on self-reported identity or on proxy identification on its Enrollees.
 Covered California anticipates that this baseline data may be incomplete. - 2) Targets for 2019 and for annual intermediate milestones in reduction of disparities will be established by Covered California based on national benchmarks, analysis of variation in California performance, best existing science of quality improvement, and effective engagement of stakeholders.